Gen's Cheat Imam Bayildi

 - Serve hot or chilled over basmati rice and with any other Turkish or Indian meal you like.

+FEATURING: eggplant, onions, tomatoes, garlic, parsley or coriander.
 Imam Bayildi is a well-known Turkish dish which literally means the Imam is exhilarated or the Imam fainted.
 Although there are many theories to explain it's name, most think it's due to the amazing taste of this simple recipe.
-The recipe below is my cheat version of the real version which requires actually stuffing the eggplants.
-I often make this cheat version which is quite fast and that Jim and I love just as much as the real/original version (see hyperlink below).
+The recipe below is my cheat/quicker version that I like to serve over rice and that I like just as much as the real thing.
+The real version (see hyperlink below) actually requires stuffing the eggplants- something I only do when I have time.